Batman: The Caped Crusader

 Batman: The Caped Crusader is an action-adventure game developed by Special FX Software (Jonathan Smith, Zach Townsend, Charles Davies, and Keith Tinman) and published by Ocean Software in 1988.
 It was licensed by Data East and Erbe Software for release in North America and Spain.
 It was the second of three unrelated Batman games released by Ocean, after Batman in 1986 and preceding Batman: The Movie in 1989.
 The Apple II version was developed by California-based Quicksilver Software; it requires a 128k IIe or IIc to run.
 As with many other Ocean releases, the C64 port came in separate cassette and disk releases; the North American NTSC version was based on the latter.
 The disk version contained slightly remixed music and differences in enemy spawns.

 Gameplay

 Batman: The Caped Crusader is an arcade adventure which uses a unique style, innovated by Jonathan Smith and Charles Davies, to display the action as though it takes place in a comic book.
 This technique involved having each game location set in its own panel, often with a comic book style caption in the upper-left corner, with inactive panels faded out behind the current active location.
 This concept was expanded upon by Sega's Comix Zone seven years later.

-A further notable feature was that the game was split into two independently playable parts in which Batman is faced with two of his most well-known adversaries: "A Bird In The Hand" featuring the Penguin and "A Fete Worse Than Death" which involved the Joker.
+The game was split into two independently playable parts in which Batman is faced with two of his most well-known adversaries: "A Bird In The Hand" featuring the Penguin and "A Fete Worse Than Death" which involved the Joker.
 The gameplay involves Batman using punches and kicks and his batarang (a thrown weapon) in order to fight the villains' henchmen as well as solving puzzles.